QiqiGYL/NRC_Coop/README.md

 - A CSV file named `big_table_128.csv` must exist in the `openfhe-development/build` directory.
 (The user can manually change the imported CSV file name in `run_big_table_csv.sh`.)

 ### Purpose
 The benchmarking program automates the evaluation of CKKS precision in OpenFHE.
-The shell script `run_big_table.csv.sh`:
+The shell script `run_big_table_csv.sh`:
 - Executes the `lib-benchmark-precision_csv` binary.
 - Reads the input CSV file (`big_table_128.csv`) row by row, passing parameters to OpenFHE.
 - Measures CKKS precision for the provided parameters.